 - Must use virtualenv to avoid the installation mess of python2 and python3.

 - Once you add the custom domain, heroku will give you corresponding value for DNS target.
-Copy this url
+Copy this DNS value, you’ll need to use as CNAME value in your DNS registrar (We don’t this value for cloudflare by the way)

 - Go to cloudflare and open DNS tab of the domain (where the subdomain will be created)

 - Add a new record of type “CNAME” (bydefault A will be selected).
-In the subdomain field, give your desired subdomain (e.g. redirect as in my case) and in the CNAME field, give the DNS value from step-iii.
+In the subdomain field, give your desired subdomain (e.g. “redirect” as in my case) and in the CNAME field, give the DNS value from step-ii.
+I will suggest to use ii.iv with caution (just try to create the app’s name in a unique way so that no one can guess it)

 - Done 🙂